So finally got time to tackle this.

 The longer a game progresses the more valuable options get.
 By turn 3 there will be a lot of gaps to exploit in your opponent’s defenses, but this also applies to you.
 Don’t fall into the trap to invest too much in a LI Link.
-What is too much?
-A HMG and a Missile Launcher.
-I’ll guarantee you there is a better way to invest those points and SWC.
-If you find yourself with leftover points and SWC, you can double down on your choice.
+But how much exactly is too much?
+Well, too much is taking a HMG and a Missile Launcher when somewhere in your list a HI is running around with a Combi Rifle.
+I’ll guarantee you there is a better way to invest those points and SWC than on your LI.
+If you find yourself with leftover points and SWC, you can absolutely go back to your LI link and get that 2nd SWC weapon.
 But avoid doing this instead of upgrading something nastier.

 MI Links are even more fragile than LI for their points.
 At 1W and ARM 2-3 and double or triple the cost of LI they are an investment that needs to do work for you.
 Be sure to use their available tools to the utmost potential.
 Take one of the most hated Links in the game – Bolts.
 Most of their Profiles want to be in midfield.
 While there might be a point for taking the MSR to get there, I’d say take another Specialist or Drop Bear guy instead.
 A Bolt team looking to use their Sniper or ML will always be inefficient.
 MI sucks at soaking fire, so their ARO potential is situational at best.
 Get those Grenades, DTWs and other Skills/Equipment to work.
 They’re generally speaking the strongest unhackable utility offense in the game.
 Meaning they can cover multiple Rangebands and Specialist duty.
 Some solo pieces might be better at individual tasks, but never at everything a MI Link can cover.
 Always have a good plan around them.
 As soon as Hacking is not an issue they have a hard time to compete with TAGs and HI.
 4-2 is more and less of an issue than you think.
 Might never need it, but when you do, you’ll notice how much impact it has.